larafenercioglu/cs319project/README.md

-# CS 319 Project: Classroom Helper
+# CS 319 Project: ProCheck
 ## Description
 This project will be a web application using Java programming language.
 There will also be a database where we can keep track of the users and other